markusmoenig/viralgraphics.io/README.md

 * Many different layouts and widgets.
 * Integrated backend for user management, application folders and more.
 * Compile and upload applications to the web using vgmake.js.
-* An integrated nodes system.
-The node application (source code in apps/nodes) can be viewed [here](https://visualgraphics.tv/apps/nodes)
 * WebGL abstraction classes.

 ViralGraphics.io was previously named VisualGraphics.tv.
 There may stll be references and links to the old name in the documentation.